Having a clear vision of what you want in your life helps make it happen. We know that.

 Don’t want to watch the video?
 The transcript is below.

-Hi, this is Dr. Melissa Gratias with Productivity Psychologist LLC, and I’m going to tell you a very personal story today, but it’s got a point.
+Hi, this is Dr. Melissa Gratias, and I’m going to tell you a very personal story today, but it’s got a point.
 The title of this video is “How a numbered list helped me find my husband,” so with that thought in mind I’ll tell you the story about how I met my Eric…

 I was a junior in college, home for Easter, and had gone out to lunch at some really gnarly buffet with a bunch of people from my church.
 It was choir members and other people in the church.
 As I was looking around the table, there were probably about 25 people.
 We got one of those really big long tables.